opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 In the outline mode two vectors are generated to define each line in the drawing, and areas filled with different colors are separated by a vector.
 This means that, for example, to change the bend of a line you have to change the bend of the two vectors defining it, and to change the thickness you have to model one or both vectors defining it.
 The thickness of all the vectors is set to 0, so that they won’t be visible in the final render.

-.. note:: Parameters that are not considered necessary by the user can be hidden using the option button  |Toonz71_082|  at the bottom right of the Convert To vector Pop Up.
+.. note:: Parameters that are not considered necessary by the user can be hidden using the option button (|option|) at the bottom right of the Convert To vector Pop Up.